 The Conditional Series B Warrants are only exercisable in the event that we achieve certain financial conditions as follows: 918,123 shares vest upon a financing event effected through the sale of our equity securities to third parties resulting in at least \$20,000,000 in gross proceeds, or a Financing Event, with a price per share of, or average market price (determined over a consecutive 10-day period) of, \$12.47 per share; an additional 918,123 shares vest upon a Financing Event with a price per share of, or average market price of, \$13.20 per share; an additional 918,122 shares vest upon a Financing Event with a price per share of, or average market price of, \$13.94 per share; and an additional 918,122 shares vest upon a Financing Event with a price per share of, or average market price of, \$14.68 per share.
-Assuming an initial public offering price of \$8.00 per share, the price set forth on the cover page of this prospectus, the consummation of our initial public offering will not be a Financing Event that will result in the vesting of the Conditional Series B Warrants.
+Based on the initial public offering price of \$8.00 per share, the consummation of our initial public offering will not be a Financing Event that will result in the vesting of the Conditional Series B Warrants.